 Best-Selling Women: The 1930s

 In troubled economic times, books and movies are necessary forms of comfort and escape.
-Here we will explore what Americans were reading during the 1930s—the era of the Great Depression, and which of the best-selling books of that decade were written by women.
+Here we will explore what Americans were reading during the era of the Great Depression, and which women authors of the 1930s appeared on U.S. bestseller lists.
 Shown at right, one of the era’s prominent female authors, Daphne du Maurier.

 As everyone knows, what makes it to the bestseller lists these days is not necessarily what endures and is most often not literature.
 I had no idea what to expect when I explored the lists of top 10 best selling novels for each of the years of the 1930s, but what I did find floored me!
 At least forty percent of the 100 best-selling novels of that decade were by women authors, and of those, many have endured and have indeed become classics.